WeAreWizards/blog/content/articles/tera-template-engine.md

 - simple inheritance
 - simple to use filters
 - able to register new tags easily like the `{% url ... %}` in Django
+- include partial templates

-While new tags are definitely logic added in the template, that logic would have to be written in Rust and not in a template.
+While new tags are definitely logic in the template, that logic would have to be written in Rust and not in a template.
 That limits reusability but is simpler to understand in the end.

 Filters should be kept simple and be limited in scope: variable in, modifier function with optional argument and return a string.
 The easiest to think of would be uppercase, lowercase, capitalize and more importantly time formatting.
 Here are some examples of how it should look:
 ```